MrD4rkne/Draftor/README.md

 # Draftor
 Draftor is an intuitive application designed to empower users in managing their personal finances efficiently.
-With Draftor, users can seamlessly track their expenses, monitor their budgets, and gain valuable insights into their spending habits.
+With Draftor, users can seamlessly track their expenses, monitor their debts, and not to forgot who borrowed from them.

 ## Features
 - **Person Management**: Easily create and manage individual profiles for each person involved in your financial transactions.